hozer07/dsp-mini-projects/README.md

 # dsp-mini-projects
 1 - Pulse-code Modulation (PCM)

 A short demo of PCM with u-Law companding.
-Run pcm_main.m
+Run "pcm_main.m"

 2 - Differential PCM (DPCM)

 Implementation of DPCM as in Ingle, V. and Proakis, J., 2015.
 Digital signal processing using MATLAB.
 4th ed. p.591.
+Run "dpcm_main.m" and record your voice for 3 seconds and your sound will be compressed.